 - Preheat the oven to 350 °F (180 °C)

 - Line baking sheet with baking paper.

-- Mix 1tbsp ground flaxseed with 3tbsp water and set aside to thicken.
+- Mix 1 tablespoons ground flaxseed with 3 tablespoons water and set aside to thicken.

 - In a large bowl whisk together ground almonds, brown rice flour, buckwheat flour, tapioca flour, baking powder, bicarbonate of soda, ginger, cinnamon, cloves, salt and sugar.

 - Add flax egg, melted coconut oil, molasses and almond milk and with a fork start mixing until it starts coming together.
 Now using hands gently bring the mix into a soft dough.
 It should be soft and smooth not dry or sticky.
 Add extra almond milk or flour if needed.